vendethiel/brunch-with-ketchup/README.md

 brunch new appname -s gh:Nami-Doc/brunch-with-ketchup
 ```

+Don't forget to include your driver in `package.json` (by default, mysql is installed).

 ## Notes

 AngularJS templates are broken, you're free to fix them yourselves or [bump the issue on the repo/PR for it](https://github.com/GulinSS/jade-angularjs-brunch/issues/11).
 A fix may be used in the future.